jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) the supplier’s records show that the information provided to the recipient, in the supply correction information and the taxable supply information for the supply, includes the details required under subsection (2) for each supply to the recipient to which the supply correction information relates.
 (7) Supply correction information for a supply may not be issued under subsection (2) after whichever of the following is the date that is, or is the earlier of the dates that are, applicable to the supply:
   (a) if the supply is not described in paragraph (b) or (c), the date that is 4 years from the end of the taxable period in which the registered person provides the return for the taxable period in which the supply was made:
-  (b) if the supply gives rise to an overpayment of tax that is described in section 45(1), (2), or (3) and the Commissioner is satisfied that the registered person took due care to avoid errors in the taxable supply information, the date that is 4 years from the end of the 4-year period referred to in the subsection that describes the overpayment:
+  (b) if the supply gives rise to an overpayment of tax that is described in section 45(1), (2), or (3) and the Commissioner is satisfied that the overpayment is a result of a clear mistake or simple oversight of the registered person, the date that is 4 years from the end of the 4-year period referred to in the subsection that describes the overpayment:
   (c) if the supply was not zero-rated, because section 11(1)﻿(mb) was incorrectly applied to the supply, the date that is 7 years from the date of settlement of the transaction relating to the supply.
 (8) If a person claims to have lost supply correction information, the registered person who issued the information may provide a copy to the person.
 (9) Where the Commissioner is satisfied that there are or will be sufficient records available to establish the particulars of any supply or class of supplies, and that it would be impractical to require that supply correction information be provided under this section, the Commissioner may determine that, subject to any conditions that the Commissioner may consider necessary,—